Uberspace/manual/source/web-headers.rst

-.. _headers:

 ###########
 web headers
 ###########

 Use the following commands to send HTTP headers to your clients.
 You can use it to add your own headers like ``X-Clacks-Overhead: GNU Terry Pratchett`` or add a ``Content-Security-Policy``.
-They can also be used to override or remove the :ref:`security headers <web-security-headers>` we set by default.
+They can also be used to override or remove the :doc:`security headers <web-security-headers>` we set by default.

 Overview
 ========